 For MPDs only, unit loads for each compatible operating voltage range.
 19

-Indicate any non-MPI connectors which are not isolated from the MPI leads.
-20
+For Isolated MPoE MPSEs or MPDS, indicate any non-MPI connectors which are not isolated from the MPI leads.

 Any applicable safety warnings.
 21

+Grounded MPSEs and MPDs permitted in 189.6.2.1.2 shall clearly indicate that it is only compatible with Grounded MPoE system.
+It should also indicate if the MPI(s) are internally grounded or intended to be grounded at an external connection point.